ZekeH43/Module-1-Challenge/README.md

 * On the business side ripple has had the biggest impact in cross border payments because settlments happens in as quick as three to five seconds where most other major companies take one to three days.
 They have also begun working with some financial instituitions and helping them switch from using a middle man to using blockchain to send, verify and recieve funds.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+* In this domain it is all about speed, crptopurrency is supposed to be fast and efficient so they will measure how many transactions per second they can do.
+Another metric that can improve speed is validators.
+Validators is someone who verifys a transaction on the blockchain and then is added on to a ledger of the blockchain.
+Ripple has done great by creating a process where they can do upto 1,500 transactions per second by having 120 validators.

 * How is your company performing relative to competitors in the same domain?